Mid-Year Climbing Safety Standards Updates

 • Assistant Trip Guide:

-• An individual who has the certifications, knowledge and skills required to assist the Trip Guide during a canoe trip.
-The Assistant may be responsible to lead and supervise a sub-group during parts of the trip.
-This role could be fulfilled by a teacher, a parent/guardian/volunteer or an outside provider, and must be approved by the school/board.
+• An individual who has the required certifications, knowledge, and skills to assist the Trip Guide during a trip.
+The Assistant Trip Guide may be responsible to lead and monitor a sub-group during parts of the trip.
+This role could be fulfilled by a teacher, volunteer, or an Outside Activity Provider and must be approved by the school/school board.

 • In-charge Person: